What is the rent increase for 2020 in Toronto, Ontario?

-According to the Ontario government’s rent increase guideline page, the rent increase 2020 guideline is calculated based on data that looks at inflation and economic conditions from June 2018 to May 2019.
+According to the Ontario government’s rent increase guideline page, the rent increase 2020 guideline is calculated using the Ontario Consumer Price Index.
+The tool measures inflation and economic conditions over a year.

 Who Isn’t Affected by the 2020 Ontario Rent Increase?